Hrishi11572/Hrishi11572/README.md

 - My Goals for 2026 : <br>

-      ☞   Get comfortable with Math and Computer Science (codecrafting) 👾 ☞   Get your hands dirty with LLMS and the clean white papers ..📝
+      ☞   Get comfortable with Math and Computer Science (codecrafting) 👾 ☞   Get your hands dirty with LLMS and the clean white papers ..📝 ☞   Physics awaits my arrival.
+I want to understand Einstein.

   **Build and break a good lot of python, cpp code along the way 🐍** <br>